About Retrotext

-My journey to Retrotext began in 1980, managing viewdata services on Prestel, a world-leading electronic information platform developed by the Post Office (now British Telecom).
+In 1980, my first job involved managing viewdata services on Prestel, a world-leading electronic information platform developed by the Post Office (now British Telecom).

 If you booked a holiday at a travel agent's in the 1980s, it is likely the booking was made via Prestel.
 Though a success in several industry sectors, such as travel, the medium never became popular with the general public not least because by the end of the decade teletext - another great British invention - had become the primary information source in households throughout the UK.